 Business was good and by 1810 the company employed a number of people.
 Lambertus’ son, Adrianus, took over in the middle of the 19th century.
 These were the meagre years, due to an economic slump.
 But Adrianus persisted and he managed to keep his father’s business afloat.
 When Adrianus’ youngest son, Antoon, took over, business was once again picking up.
 It was under Antoon that Sprangers Construction celebrated its 100th anniversary.

 The real growth of Sprangers Construction Company was developed by Karel Sprangers together with his brother Hubertus, whose wife would later inspire the foundation.
 They successfully led the company through the 1930s and on to more prosperous times: the reconstruction after World War Two.
 Hubertus and Karel were succeeded by Hubertus’ sons: Huib and Rudolf, both technical engineers.
-They managed to grow the business to the level it still maintains.
+They managed to grow the business to the level it maintained for years.
 Lambertus, an accountant and financial expert, played an important role as adviser.

 In the beginning of the 1990’s, Rudolf Sprangers, the youngest family member from the fifth generation decided on an entirely new adventure for the company.
 He founded the Sprangers Jeugdfonds, the Sprangers Youth Fund, in English.
-This foundation has two main objectives: firstly to take care of the continuity and independence of Sprangers Construction Company and secondly, to provide financial support to sustainable development aid for disadvantaged youth all over the world.
-These two objectives are inextricably connected with each other: when the company does well, it allows the dividends to be made to the foundation.
+This foundation had two main objectives: firstly to take care of the continuity and independence of Sprangers Construction Company and secondly, to provide financial support to sustainable development aid for disadvantaged youth all over the world.
+These two objectives were inextricably connected with each other: when the company did well, it allowed the dividends to be made to the foundation.

 In 2002, Sprangers Jeugdfonds decided to initiate a second foundation solely dedicated to realising the social objective.
 This foundation is called the Marthe van Rijswijck Foundation.